sreeragvn/CARSI-II-Master-Thesis-Context-Aware-Recsys/README.md

 **Model** is derived from the BasicModel class and is designed to implement diverse self-supervised recommendation algorithms suited to various scenarios.
 It includes several key methods:
 + `__init__()` initializes the model with user-configured hyper-parameters and trainable parameters such as user embeddings.
 + `forward()` conducts the specific forward operations of the model, like message passing and aggregation in graph-based methods.
 + `cal_loss(batch_data)` calculates losses during training.
 It takes a tuple of training data as input and returns both the overall weighted loss and specific loss details for monitoring.
+[param.pkl](datasets/sequential/featengg/parameters/param.pkl) consists of counter weights required for balancing cross entropy loss during the training process.
+This is no longer required as we are using focal loss

 + `full_predict(batch_data)` generates predictions across all ranks using test batch data, returning a prediction tensor.

 ### Trainer